 The Federal Budget

-In addition to Medicare and Medicaid, the federal government also funds the Children’s Health Insurance Program (CHIP) for children of low-income families and health insurance premium subsidies for the Affordable Care Act.
-Combined, funding for these two health programs is $74 billion, or 1.8 percent of the budget.
+About 10% of the federal budget goes toward Medicaid.
+In 2022, spending on this joint federal-state health insurance program for low-income people is expected to be $516 billion.
+Social Security, Medicare, and Medicaid form the bedrock of America’s social safety net, but the federal government also funds the Children’s Health Insurance Program (CHIP) for children of low-income families and health insurance premium subsidies for the Affordable Care Act.
+Combined, funding for these two health programs will be $70 billion in 2022.

 Income Security Programs